brady691213/ApiGen/docs/README.md

 ## Projects

-### ModelBuilder
+### SourceBuilder
-Used to generate source code for Request and Response DTOs. **This is not a source generator**, but simply uses text templates to generate C# source code.
+Used to generate source code for Request and Response DTOs and Endpoint classes. **This is not a source generator**, but simply uses text templates to generate C# source code.

 ### Reflection